 Dr. David Barber and Mr. Doug Barber have established an endowment fund in honour of their father, V.E.
 Barber, a strong supporter of science and an amateur historian and naturalist.
 The fund will be used to support graduate students conducting thesis research pertaining to the Arctic.

-- applicants must be enrolled full-time in the Faculty of Graduate Studies, in a Master’s or doctoral program and are supervised (or co-supervised) by a faculty member of the Clayton H. Riddell Faculty of Environment, Earth, and Resources;
+- applicants must be enrolled full-time in the Faculty of Graduate Studies, in a Master’s or doctoral program and are supervised (or co-supervised) by a faculty member of the Clayton H. Riddell Faculty of Environment, Earth, and Resources; OR

-- Have achieved a minimum degree grade point average (DGPA) of 3.5 (or equivalent) based on the last 60 credit hours of study;
+- have achieved a minimum degree grade point average (DGPA) of 3.5 (or equivalent) based on the last 60 credit hours of study;

 - are undertaking thesis research pertaining to the Arctic;